Education & Literacy, Universities & Colleges, Social Innovation, Tampa Bay, Technology

 The Innovation Lab offers a variety of resources, including a growing list of emerging technologies, books, magazines, and interesting people with a variety of skills and experiences to share.
 For a list of the lab’s current equipment and resources visit http://j.mp/SPCiLab.

 Inside the Innovation Lab, there are no judgements, no grades, and it is encouraged to color outside the lines and to make beautiful mistakes.

 In October 2015, the Innovation Lab received a $7,500 Curiosity Creates grant from the Walt Disney Company in collaboration with the Association for Library Service to Children to expand their successful Maker Boot Camp program that helps “promote exploration and discovery for children ages 6 to 14.”
 The Maker Boot Camp works with adults and teenagers too!

 Chad Mairn, Innovation Lab Manager, St. Petersburg College

-Imagination and originality, flexibility, decision-making, communication and self-expression, collaboration, and motivation are the critical components of creativity that the Maker Boot Camp with support from the Curiosity Creates Grant has integrated into their curriculum.
+Imagination and originality, flexibility, decision-making, communication, self-expression, collaboration, and motivation are the critical components of creativity that the Maker Boot Camp with support from the Curiosity Creates Grant has integrated into their curriculum.